Rokkaan5/Code-Reference-Notebook/UAF/ComputationalPhysics/Labs.md

         - arbitrary but non-zero displacements
             - external driving force to single particle
         - perturb chain
+- [**Lab 9:** Wave Motion]
+    - (Looks like I didn't really do most of these)
+    - Velocity of waves
+    - Superposition of waves
+    - Dispersive waves
+    - Numerical solutions of the wave equation

 ## Lab Solutions
 [Lab 6: (Nonlinear lab) answer](Lab-Solutions/Delamere_Lab6a.html) (Which I got from Hunter when he had the class)